d2l-ai/d2l-en/chapter_convolutional-modern/densenet.md

     trainer.fit(model, data)
 ```

-## Summary
+## Summary and Discussion

+The main components that compose DenseNet are dense blocks and transition layers.
+For the latter, we need to keep the dimensionality under control when composing the network by adding transition layers that shrink the number of channels again.
-* In terms of cross-layer connections, unlike ResNet, where inputs and outputs are added together, DenseNet concatenates inputs and outputs on the channel dimension.
+In terms of cross-layer connections, unlike ResNet, where inputs and outputs are added together, DenseNet concatenates inputs and outputs on the channel dimension.
-* The main components that compose DenseNet are dense blocks and transition layers.
-* We need to keep the dimensionality under control when composing the network by adding transition layers that shrink the number of channels again.
+Although these concatenation operations
+reuse features to achieve computational efficiency,
+unfortunately they lead to heavy GPU memory consumption.
+As a result,
+applying DenseNet may require more complex memory-efficient implementations that may increase training time :cite:`pleiss2017memory`.

 ## Exercises